-If tailored to the way you do business, a handbook helps ensure that managers across the organization handle issues with consistency.
-A handbook should not be an "instruction book" on how to manage or deal with every conceivable problem or issue; instead it should provide a framework for managers to follow.
+A handbook tailored to the way you do business helps ensure that managers across the organization handle issues consistency.
+A handbook should not be an "instruction book" on how to manage or deal with every conceivable problem or issue, but it should provide a framework for managers to follow.